Seattle Public Schools

 CTE Career Pathways

-Career and Technical Education offers students the chance to explore course work and plan for life after graduation in the pathways listed below.
+Career and Technical Education pathways offer students the chance to explore course work and plan for life after graduation.
 A “pathway” is a series of learning opportunities within a field that students and families can use to explore and prepare for life after high school.
-In addition to taking rigorous courses in the pathways below, students have the opportunity to participate in leadership opportunities, earn dual college credit, and earn certificates and credentials that give them a strong sense of what it would be like to enter a job in the pathway they are exploring after high school.
+In addition to taking rigorous courses in each pathway, students have the opportunity to participate in leadership opportunities, earn dual college credit, and earn certificates and credentials that give them a strong sense of what it would be like to enter a job in the pathway they are exploring after high school.

 SPS student earning scholarship with CTE teacher and Superintendent Brent Jones